-7.2 Aircraft Non-Conformity
+6.2 Aircraft Non-Conformity

-Description Penalty Replacement of parts different from the project without notification up to 10 points Any modification or removal of parts from the original servo actuators up to 20 points Repair of primary parts without proper notification - Regular Class up to 20 points Repair of primary parts - Advanced Class up to 50 points Aircraft with dimensions outside those specified in Section 7.2.
-Penalty according to Section 7.2 Validate a flight of regular class with the aircraft exceeding the dimensional limits of requirement R[7.2.0.1] or micro class with the box exceeding the dimensional limits of requirement R[9.5.2.1].
-Cumulative 20 points Use of unauthorized payload (unregulated or modified payload) Flight invalidation or disqualification
+Description Penalty Replacement of parts different from the project without notification 10 points Any modification or removal of parts from the original servo actuators 20 points Repair of primary parts without proper notification 30 points Flight Use of unauthorized payload (unregulated or modified payload) invalidation or disqualification

-7.3 Operational Items
+6.3 Operational Items

-Description Penalty Project alteration or disagreement with the project Defined case by case Performing the first flight in the competition Not allowed Disrespecting the delimited airspace Subject to disqualification Unfounded protests up to 25 points Deliberately violating safety rules Disqualification Unsportsmanlike conduct and/or deliberate rule infractions (proven misconduct).
-Disqualification Unforeseen safety violations As per the case Failure to submit the pilot registration form available at www.aeroct.
-Prevents the com.br pilot from flying Minimum of Disrespect/disobedience towards judges and officials.
-10 points up to disqualification.
-Access to operational areas without the presence of identification (bracelet or badge) Up to 10 points Improper use of identification (bracelet and badge).
-This identification 10 . is personal and non-transferable (Section 4.6).
-Up to 10 points Excess povers in electric motor of Dogular Class (DET 2.1.11) 1 point per Excess power in electric motor of Regular Class (R[7.3.1.1]) exceeding Watt Regular Class team turns off the Wattmeter before peak power reading 100 points on by the inspector or it is not possible to read the wattmeter on the the battery aircraft ( R [7.3.1.5]) , Validating flight with lateral escape (Subsection 10.1.8) 20 points on the battery Regular Class - Validating flight with aircraft laterally displaced in climb 20 points on the after takeoff in relation to the obstacle, according to R[7.8.0.4] battery Regular Class - Breaking the obstacle tape on approach for landing.
-20 points on the battery Advanced Class - Validating flight with aircraft laterally displaced in 20 points on the climb after takeoff in relation to the obstacle, according to R[8.11.0.4] battery Advanced Class - Breaking the obstacle tape on approach for landing.
+Description Penalty Project alteration or disagreement with the project Defined case by rioject afteration of disagreement with the project case Disrespecting the delimited airspace or the Technical Subject to Committee/runway inspector's guidelines disqualification Deliberately violating safety rules Disqualification Unsportsmanlike conduct and/or deliberate rule infractions (proven misconduct).
+Disqualification Failure to submit the pilot registration form available at www.aeroct.
+Prevents the com.br pilot from flying Disrespect towards judges and officials.
+Defined case by Distespect towards judges and officials. case.
+Access to operational areas without the presence of identification (bracelet or badge) or improper use of identification (bracelet and badge).
+This identification is personal and non-transferable (Section 4.6) Up to 10 points Regular Class team turns off the Wattmeter before peak power reading by the inspector or it is not possible to read the wattmeter on the aircraft (R[7.3.1.5]) 100 points on the battery Validating flight with lateral escape (Subsection 10.1.8) 20 points on the battery Regular and Advanced Classes - Validating flight with aircraft laterally displaced in climb after takeoff in relation to the obstacle, according to R[7.8.0.4] (regular) or R[8.11.0.4] (advanced) 20 points on the battery Regular and Advanced Classes - Breaking the obstacle tape on approach for landing.
 20 points on the battery

-Description Penalty 20 points per Non-Primary Component Breakage (Subsection 10.1.10) component on the battery Wheel breakage, but the aircraft rolls normally ( R[10.1.10.5] ) 20 points on the wheel bleakage, but the aliciant folis hormany (K[10.1.10.3]) battery Wheel breakage, but the aircraft DOES NOT roll normally 30 points on the (R[10.1.10.5]) battery From flight Team performs any repair after a standard flight (Subsection 10.1.9) invalidation and before being released to return to their bench. to team disqualification
+Description Penalty 20 points per Non-Primary Component Breakage (Subsection 10.1.10) component on the battery Wheel breakage, but the aircraft rolls normally ( R[10.1.10.5] ) 20 points on the wheel bleakage, but the aliciant folis normally (K[10.1.10.3]) battery Wheel breakage, but the aircraft DOES NOT roll normally 30 points on the (R[10.1.10.5]) battery From flight Team performs any repair after a standard flight (Subsection 10.1.9) invalidation and before being released to return to their bench. to team disqualification

-7.4 Report - Formatting
+6.4 Report - Formatting

-Description Penalty

-Excessive number of words (R[11.3.3.1]) 0.008

-points/word

-Use of figures or irregular use of the equation mode of Microsoft Word software to insert text into the report in sentences or short texts.
-(Subsection 11.3.3) Estimate
+Description Penalty Excessive number of words (R[11.3.3.1]) 0.008 Excessive number of words ( R[11.3.3.1] ) points/word Estimate of words Use of figures or irregular use of the equation mode of Microsoft Word software to insert text into the report in sentences or short texts.
+(Subsection 11.3.3) introduced with proprietary software and have them counted as excess words Deliberate use of figures or equation mode of Microsoft Word software 5 points per to insert text into the report in large parts of the text, such as pages or figure/text whole sections, tables with explanatory texts, and the like section Lack of technical specifications and modifications of engines and 10 points per batteries appendices - Advanced and Micro classes appendix Report written in a language different from those authorized in Subsection 11.3.3 10 points

-of words

-introduced

-with proprietary

-software and

-have them

-counted as

-excess words

-Deliberate use of figures or equation mode of Microsoft Word software 5 points per

-to insert text into the report in large parts of the text, such as pages or figure/text

-whole sections, tables with explanatory texts, and the like section

-Lack of technical specifications and modifications of engines and 10 points per

-batteries appendices - Advanced and Micro classes appendix

-Report written in a language different from those authorized in 10 points

-Subsection 11.3.3

-7.5 Report and Other Documents - Submission
+6.5 Report and Other Documents - Submission